danrusei/microservices_project/section_2/README.md

 * Stats is a backend service which communicate with frontend microservices via GRPC
 * GO-KIT microservices toolkit is used

-Run both Stats and Frontend services and use following commands to check functionality.
+Run both Stats and Frontend services and use following commands to test functionality.

     curl http://localhost:8080/bestplayers/Tottenham%20Hotspur